dotnet/AspNetCore.Docs/aspnet/mvc/overview/releases/how-to-upgrade-an-aspnet-mvc-4-and-web-api-project-to-aspnet-mvc-5-and-web-api-2.md

     [!code-xml[Main](how-to-upgrade-an-aspnet-mvc-4-and-web-api-project-to-aspnet-mvc-5-and-web-api-2/samples/sample5.xml?highlight=2)]

-## Update the*web.config*files under the Views folder
+## Update the *web.config* files under the Views folder

 If your application is using areas, you will also need to update each *web.config* file in the *Views* sub-folder of each Area folder.

-1. Update all elements that contain "System.Web.Mvc" from version "4.0.0.0" to version"5.0.0.0".
+1. Update all elements that contain "System.Web.Mvc" from version "4.0.0.0" to version "5.0.0.0".

     [!code-xml[Main](how-to-upgrade-an-aspnet-mvc-4-and-web-api-project-to-aspnet-mvc-5-and-web-api-2/samples/sample6.xml?highlight=2)]